defenseunicorns/terraform-aws-transit-gateway/README.md

 # terraform-aws-transit-gateway
-Repo provides module to create transit gateway(s), handle attachments and routes
+Repo provides module to create (or not, if already existing) transit gateway(s), handle attachments, and routes, and more